Acorns Review: Is It the Right Investment App for You?

 You can choose from three main kinds of portfolios:

-The $1 Lite plan includes a basic investment portfolio.
-The $3 Personal plan adds an IRA.
-The Family plan for $5 also allows you to set up kid-related investing through a UTMA/UTGA.
+The $3 Personal plan includes an investment account, an individual retirement account and a checking account.
+The Family plan for $5 also allows you to set up kid-related investing through a custodial account you control.

 Level of Risk

-All you need to do is choose a risk-return ratio, such as conservative, moderate or aggressive, and choose from Acorn’s five portfolios, made of exchange-traded funds that hold thousands of stocks and bonds.
+All you need to do is choose a risk-return ratio, such as conservative, moderate or aggressive, and choose from Acorns’ five portfolios, made of ETFs that hold thousands of stocks and bonds.

 To grow your portfolio faster, link a bank account and set up automatic investments.